nnworks/ansible/readme.md

 dn
 namingContexts: dc=default,dc=nl
 ```

-Find an simpleSecurityObject (used for uname/password config) entry to bind with under the DIT looked up above (use -b to bind to a specific DIT dn).
+Find a simpleSecurityObject (used for uname/password config) entry to bind with under the DIT looked up above (use -b to bind to a specific DIT dn).
 Change the dc= parts to the domain parts given during the openLDAP container installation.

 `sudo docker exec openldap ldapsearch -H ldap://localhost -ZZ -x -LLL -b "dc=example,dc=com" "(objectClass=simpleSecurityObject)" dn`